Board of Education

 To contact the Board of Education: firstname.lastname@example.org

-This is an official notice of a Regular Meeting of the Board of Education of Warren Township High School scheduled for Tuesday, August 20, 2019.
-The first agenda item will be an Executive Session beginning at 7:00 p.m. in the Board Conference Room of the District Office, and the open session will re-commence at 7:30 p.m. in the Almond Campus Library, both located at Warren Township High School, 34090 Almond Road, Gurnee, Illinois within the boundaries of the District.
+This is an official notice of a Regular Meeting of the Board of Education of Warren Township High School scheduled for Tuesday, October 22, 2019.
+The first agenda item will be an Executive Session beginning at 6:30 p.m. in the Board Conference Room at the District Office.
+The open meeting will re-commence at 7:30 p.m., in the Almond Campus Library, both located at Warren Township High School, 34090 N. Almond Road, Gurnee, Illinois within the boundaries of the District.

 Thomas Drake, President